opsvision/snap-plugin-collector-syslog/README.md

 | /opsvision/syslog/events/[source]/message | the syslog event in JSON format |
 | /opsvision/syslog/testing | a metric used for testing - will be omitted later |

-Note: The <source> will be either the source hostname or IP address.
+Note: The [source] will be either the source hostname or IP address.
+Example: /opsvision/syslog/events/foo/message: {}